Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 The value of the FAT entry for the cluster has the usual meaning in a FAT filesystem:

 * 0 means that the cluster is free
-* 0FF8h-0FFFh for FAT 12 and FFF8h-FFFFh for FAT16 mean that the cluster is the last one of a file
+* 0FF8h-0FFFh for FAT12 and FFF8h-FFFFh for FAT16 mean that the cluster is the last one of a file
 * Other value is the number of the next cluster where the data for a file continues

 For convenience, the "cluster is free" and "cluster is the last one of a file" flags are provided so that